2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • clear the entry so the first view feels open

-• reduce noise and clutter in the center of the home
+• reduce noise and clutter in the center of your home

 • avoid unnecessary work on the southern side